TylerBarnes/wordsinspace/README.md

 ## Responsiveness
+- I have created `utils/dom.js` where we are handling the breakpoint logic.
+For the moment I am simply oscillating between two states (either we are at `lg` viewpoint (=desktop) or not (=mobile).
+I have already built the logic of moving things around, and hiding what needs to be hidden.
-I have created `utils/dom.js` where we are handling the breakpoint logic.
-An important file to look at is `src/hooks/useBreakpoint.js` - this is where the breakpoint widths are defined.
-The function `getResponsiveVars(breakpoint)` is called by various files in the codebase, mostly the layouts (`src/layouts/*`) and the templates (`src/templates/*`).
+- An important file to look at is `src/hooks/useBreakpoint.js` - this is where the breakpoint widths are defined.
+- The function `getResponsiveVars(breakpoint)` is called by various files in the codebase, mostly the layouts (`src/layouts/*`) and the templates (`src/templates/*`).
+- Under `src/components/mobile/*` we have the components that get sourced when we are not in desktop mode.

 Important to note: I extracted the width of `List` (the main component in `Browser` view) and `ListTitle` out of these components and into this function - the reason is that we want to be looking at a single file in order to be modifying the designs.